 - Share.
 Sharing is the king.
 Active sharing in social networks will definitely increase your fan base which, in a way, will help you achieve your business goals.

-- Donate.
-You can donate as much as you want - or as little as you can - to your favorite Star.
+- Contribute.
+You can contribute as much as you want - or as little as you can - to your favorite Star.
 Remember: what goes around comes around.

 - Communicate.
 Tell your favorite Stars what you want / expect / need from them.
 Tell your subscribers whatever you feel like saying.
 Speak up and be heard.
 Spit it out!
 Nobody can read your mind and guess what you want unless you say it out loud.